 There seems to be a noteworthy increase in volatility, and a gradual increase in response time, in the latter portion of the graph.
 This seems to be when our users likely started encountering slowness in the website.
 Since we can see the slowness is measured on our server side as well, we know that the issue is likely within our app.

-Note that you can click View Raw Data, on the top right hand side of the visualization, to see the raw data which has been passed to Honeycomb.
+Note that you can click View Raw Data, on the top left hand side of the visualization, to see the raw data which has been passed to Honeycomb.

 This can be useful for exploring data in an unfamiliar dataset, or for eyeballing patterns that may be easier to spot in tabular form.
 You can get back to the graph view by clicking View Graph in the same location.